RBSystems/Crestron-Documentation/FileExtensions.md

 <tr>
 <td>.cmc</td>
 <td>Crestron Macro.
 Crestron supplied module (library).
 Normally text but encoded in binary format if password protected.
-At one time I believe SIMPL Windows would open these files, if they were not password protected, but the current versions detect a file "signature" and prevent the editor from opening</td>
+At one time I believe SIMPL Windows would open these files, if they were not password protected, but the current versions detect a file "signature" and prevent the editor from opening  them</td>
 </tr>

 <tr>